-- Make sure your child keeps a regular attendance: - Lay out clothes and pack a backpack the night before. - Ensure your child goes to school every day unless they are truly sick. - · Avoid scheduling vacations or doctor's appointments when school is in session. - Talk to teachers and counselors for advice if your child feels anxious about going to school.
+- Make sure your child keeps regular attendance. - Lay out clothes and pack a backpack the night before. - Ensure your child goes to school every day unless they are truly sick. - Avoid scheduling vacations or doctor's appointments when school is in session. - Talk to teachers and counselors for advice if your child feels anxious about going to school.
 Develop back up plans for getting to school if something comes up.
-Call on a family member, neighbor, or another parent to take your child to school. - If your child is chronically ill, and under a doctor's care, communicate with the school to develop a plan to support your child's needs at home and at school.
+Call on a family member, neighbor, or another parent to take your child to school.
+If your child is chronically ill, and under a doctor's care, communicate with the school to develop a plan to support your child's needs at home and at school.

-As a school district, we are committed to your child's success.
+As a school district, we are committed to our child's success.
 We are committed to working with your child and your family to identify and address obstacles to your child's attendance.
-We know missing school is usually the first warning sign a student could be struggling.
-Please know we will be contacting you when your child misses' school.
-We will also be bringing it to your attention if your child has been chronically absent in the past or begins to miss days of school.
-We want to be a partner in your child's success.